TheServerBorn/J-29-Interface-Engine/README.md

 # Project Vision

-J-29 started with a fictional retro computer.
+Veyllisto started with a fictional retro computer.

 The larger idea is a platform where modern software can feel like it belongs to a dedicated machine again.